franklin113/Touchdesigner-Multi-Layer-Timeline/README.md

 - Full undo / redo support for deleting and adding cues.

 ## - UI

+### - Cue Scheduling
 - Full view of a 1 sec- 24 hour timeline
 - Time icons along timeline provide clear visual of time position
+- Time icon increments adjust as the camera zooms into the timeline

+ ### - Snapping
+ - Snap cues to other cues
+ - Snap cues to playhead
-- Snapping to various time increments provide easy scheduling of cues
+ - Snap cues or playhead to various levels of time increments based on zoom level
--